 Client-server connections are established through the paraview client application.
 You connect to servers and disconnect from servers with the and buttons.
-When ParaView starts, it automatically connects to the special builtin server.
-It also connects to builtin whenever it disconnects from a server.
+When ParaView starts, it automatically connects to the builtin server.
+It also connects to builtin whenever it disconnects are server.
 We have already seen examples of both.